phytec/doc-bsp-yocto/source/bsp/imx8/imx8mp/head.rst

 .. include:: /bsp/imx-common/development/standalone_build_u-boot_binman.rsti
    :start-after: .. build-uboot-marker

-Starting with PD23.1.0 release, the phyCORE-|soc| SoMs with revision 1549.3 and newer also support 2GHz RAM timings.
+Starting with PD23.1.0 NXP or PD24.1.2 mainline release, the phyCORE-|soc| SoMs with revision 1549.3 and newer also support 2GHz RAM timings.
 These will be enabled for supported boards automatically, but they can also be enabled or disabled manually.